karkman/MMB-117_EnvironmentalMicrobiology/Exercises/dada2.md

 out
 ```

 Next we will learn the error rates from the data and denoise the data.
+We’ll use a bit less data for this step to speed up the process (default
+is 1e8).

 ``` r
 errF <- learnErrors(filtFs, multithread = TRUE, nbases = 1e7)